Top 10 Best Business Laptops 2026: Our Tested Picks for Every Budget

 Display Excellence: The Liquid Retina XDR display uses mini-LED technology for strong contrast and HDR performance, with ProMotion technology for an adaptive 120Hz refresh rate that makes motion appear smooth.

-Best For: Developers, data analysts, graphic designers, and Mac-based engineers running Fusion 360 or Vectorworks.
+Best For: Developers, data analysts, graphic designers, and Mac-based engineers running Fusion 360 or Vectorworks who need maximum performance.

 | Model | Price Range | Battery | Weight | Best For |